nilegoose/FlowMDP/README.md

 The repository is created for the following paper:

-***“Exploring Chart Choices for High Dimensional Projections"***  <!-- by Chisom Ezekannagha, Awotoro Ebenezer, Xiao Langlotz, Dominik Heider, and Georges Hattab -->
+***“Exploring Chart Choices for High Dimensional Projections"***  <!-- by Chisom Ezekannagha, Ebenezer Awotoro, Xiao Langlotz, Dominik Heider, and Georges Hattab -->

 Please cite the paper as: